microsoft/pxt-adafruit/docs/getting-started.md

 ### Your turn!

 Pile up more ``show leds`` blocks to create your animation!
-Create an animation with at least 5 images.
+Create an animation with at least 5 pictures.
+What does this animation show?

 ```blocks
 basic.forever(() => {